phetsims/phet-info/checklists/new_repo_checklist.md

 - [ ] Press the "New" button.
 - [ ] Fill in the Description field.
 (Ask other developers if you need suggestions.)
 - [ ] Decide on visibility.
 (Ask other developers if you're not sure.)
-- [ ] Generally do not select options that would initialize the sim (README, .gitignore, license).
+- [ ] Generally do not select options that would initialize the repo by creating files (README, .gitignore, license).

 In your working copy of the sim repo:
 - [ ] Create the file structure locally.
 It's best to start (currently) by copying from a similar repository (but without the `.git` directory).
 Make sure to keep `.gitignore`, etc.